When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-Making your baby into a mini burrito can be the fast track to a happy sleeper — but only if you can do it correctly and safely!
+Turning your baby into a mini burrito is the fast track to a happy sleeper, but you must do it correctly.

-Having loose objects near your infant increases the chance of Sudden Infant Death Syndrome — better known as SIDS.
-These loose objects can include blankets, pillows, and toys.
+Loose objects near your infant increase the chance of Sudden Infant Death Syndrome, better known as SIDS.
+These loose objects include blankets, pillows, and plush toys.

-• Never place a swaddled baby on an uneven or sloped surface.
+• Never place a swaddled baby on their stomach or side.

 • Always lay your swaddled baby on their back.

-• Monitor your baby’s temperature, especially when swaddling in the summer.
+• Monitor your baby’s temperature to prevent overheating, especially when swaddling in the summer.

 How to Swaddle Baby with Swaddle Blanket